WHAT ARE THE TOP PROFESSIONAL IT CONTRACTOR SKILLS?

 This may seem like a bizarre skill to list, however, IT support contractors are always in demand and it is a job that won’t be going anywhere any time soon.
 Nowadays there are numerous different ways to get into IT support, so it may be something worth considering.

 Blockchain is known for being the technology that allowed Bitcoin to become the success that it now is, so there is no doubt that the software will continue to be used.
 Both blockchain engineers and IT contractors that are skilled in blockchain technology are in high demand.

 9. Cloud/Amazon Web Services

-More and more IT job advertisements are listing Amazon Web Services as a required skill and if you’re wanting to up skill then you should do it in this field.
-AWS is one of the biggest names in cloud services, so it is definitely worthwhile exploring.
+More and more IT job advertisements in the field of cloud consulting are listing Amazon Web Services as a required skill.
+If you're wanting to upskill in this field, it is definitely worthwhile exploring AWS, as it is one of the biggest names in cloud services.

 10. Front-end technology